To quote those immortal words from the kid in the ever popular El Paso Taco advertisement, ‘why not both?’

 This myth seems to float around based on the idea that people with heavy black tattoos are trying to make themselves ‘black’.
 Darker skinned people are discriminated against, so we’re appropriating their skin color.
 Or so some people claim on the internet.

-So the argument flows that by having heavy blackwork tattoos, we’re all closet supremacists or some such nonsense.
+So, the argument flows that by having heavy blackwork tattoos, we’re all closet supremacists or some such nonsense.
 Ah, nope.
 Black people and all those with skin colors other than white, do face discrimination daily.
 That’s a real fact.
 They do.

 But a blackout tattoo is not an attempt to be ‘black’.
 Or to appropriate somebody’s skin color.
 Nor does any ‘culture’ have a claim on the particular style of tattoo.
+Blackout tattoos are not a form of ‘cultural appropriation’.

 Fourth Myth – Blackout tattoos may pose a danger to your skin

-The tattoo gun and artist does the damage.
+First, they don’t do any more or less damage to your skin.
+The tattoo gun and the artist do the damage.
 The color of the tattoo is irrelevant.
 A black tattoo doesn’t do any more or less damage to your skin.

-Next the skin abnormalities.
+Next, the skin abnormalities.
 This part is partially true.
 It is harder to detect skin abnormalities like melanoma or other cancers when you have large black tattoos.

-If you’re prone to skin cancers you should probably rethink your decision to get a blackout tattoo.
+If you’re prone to skin cancers, you should probably rethink your decision to get a blackout tattoo.
 Or any tattoo for that matter.
 I got a checkup recently.
 The doctor couldn’t check either arm!

 Both the colored sleeve and the blackout sleeve made it impossible for him to check me for skin cancer.
 He basically just busied himself with the un-tattooed spots and ignored the rest.

-So if you’re worried about skin cancer, don’t get any form of tattoo.
+So, if you’re worried about skin cancer, don’t get any form of tattoo.
 Because all tattoos will make it harder for your doctor to detect skin abnormalities.
-But if you have a tattoo, always apply sunscreen!
+But, if you have a tattoo, always apply sunscreen!

 Conclusions – Am I happy with my black tattoo sleeve?

 Heck yes.
-I’m happy with all my tattoos.
+I’m happy with all of my tattoos.
 I don’t get tattooed to follow a trend.
 Nor do I get tattooed to please others or for social media.
 I get tattoos for myself.
 And to please nobody else.

 If a black tattoo is what you want, get it.
 Ignore everybody else.
-If it’s ‘boring’ for your artist to do, as some on the internet claim, well that’s the artists problem.
+If it’s ‘boring’ for your artist to do, as some on the internet claim, well, that’s the artists problem.

 If it costs a little more to do because it involves more needles, more ink, takes longer or is more boring for the artist well, if you can’t afford a tattoo you should save up.
 And when you can afford the tattoo you want, then get it.
-Just remember that blackout tattoos aren’t any better or worse than colored tattoos.
+Just remember that blackout tattoos aren’t any better or any worse, than colored tattoos.